-The excellent corrosion resistance of austenitic stainless steel has led to a wide commercial use of these materials.
+The excellent corrosion resistance of austenitic stainless steels has led to a wide commercial use of these materials

-Best known and applied varieties are Aisi 316(L) and Aisi 304.
-But also other austenitic stainless steel varieties are, due to their very good corrosion resistance properties, widely used in the automotive, oil & gas, chemical, medical and food industries.
-A major disadvantage of austenitic stainless steel is the relatively low hardness, low abrasion resistance and sensitivity to seizing (cold welding).
-This restricts the use in high-quality mechanical applications in various machines, where also these properties are important.
+The most well-known and widely used types of stainless steel are Aisi 316(L) and Aisi 304.
+But also other austenitic stainless steel variants due to their very good corrosion resistance and non magnetic properties are widely used in the automotive, oil & gas, chemical, medical and food industries.

-Why not is chosen for a martensitic stainless steel finds its reason in the fact that these materials have a significantly higher hardness and abrasion resistance, but on the other hand have a much lower corrosion resistance.
+The reason why a martensitic stainless steel is not chosen is that, although these materials have a significantly higher hardness and wear resistance, they have a much lower corrosion resistance.

-In the past there have been many attempts to develop a hardening and/or surface technology without affecting the corrosion resistance, but also to improve, for example, abrasion resistance and fatigue strength.
-Conventional processes such as nitration, boration and coating cannot be used.
+In the past many attempts have been made to develop a hardening- or surface treatment technique which, without adversely affecting corrosion resistance, can improve wear resistance but also, for example, fatigue strength.
+Conventional processes such as nitriding, boronozing and coatings cannot provide in this.

-Since a number of years there is a process, called Stainihard® NC, which provides a strong improvement from the point of view of abrasion resistance, fatigue strength but also the well-known cold welding (fretting).
-This, while the corrosion resistance remains unchanged and in some cases is even improved.
+For a number of years there has been a process at Aalberts Surface Technologies Eindhoven B.V. called Stainihard® NC.
+This process ensures a strong improvement of the wear resistance and the fatigue strength, but also prevents against the well-known “galling”.
+This while the corrosion resistance remains unchanged and in some cases is even improved.

-It also offers advantages in places where machines should be regularly cleaned.
-Here Stainihard® NC ensures that foodstuffs, such as milk products, adhere less and thus can easier and faster be removed.
+It also offers advantages in places where machines need to be cleaned regularly.
+Here Stainihard® NC ensures that foodstuffs, such as milk products, stick less and can therefore be removed more easily and more quickly.

-In general it offers the industry a great solution if abrasion-resistance and avoid col welding have to go together with a good to very good corrosion resistance.
+Generally said, it offers the industry an excellent solution when wear and galling resistance must go hand in hand with good to very good corrosion resistance.